Lee Hamilton (sports): Play-by-play work

-Other assignments

 Other play-by-play assignments include the USC Trojans football team, the Seattle Seahawks (1998–1999), the Pac-10 men's basketball tournament, and National Football League games on Sports USA Radio Network.

 Catchphrases

 Hamilton is best known for his pet phrases: "Show me your lightning bolt!", and "I am bleeping brilliant!" and, "You use the line or you lose the line," his argumentative attitude toward some callers, and "I've won awards, I have a national reputation, I've built a sportstalk empire".
 He also uses the phrase "Bring your A Game, don't be lame!" on occasion.

-On one occasion at a regular weekly live show at a restaurant in Mission Valley, he ended a brief interview with a patron at the host restaurant who was a fireman “down it firefighter”.

-Nationally syndicated sports talk host Jim Rome used to broadcast on the same station as Hamilton, and often imitated him saying "React to me!", "Show me your lightning bolt!", and "Good night now!" on The Jim Rome Show.